ada-school/front-end-challenge/README.md

 *Note:* Use any UI libraries of your choice.

 ## Expected Quality Attributes:
-* Using coding best practices: Code style, naming conventions, etc.
+* Use coding best practices: Code style, naming conventions, etc.
 * Correct data modeling to store information in a flexible way.
 * Create reusable components and functions.
 * Correct architecture to be able to plug API services in the future.